 In this market, it’s understandable if you’re a little jumpy.
 Inflation is up, returns are down, and retirement accounts are taking it on the chin.
 There’s probably nothing that would make you feel better more than some safe high-yield dividend stocks to buy.

 While there’s no sure thing when it comes to investing, you can tip the odds greatly in your favor by investing in equities that are safe high-yield dividend stocks.
-Dividend stocks are some of the safest investments you can make.
+Safe high-yield dividend stocks are some of the smartest investments you can make.